FAQs

 Construction started in August 2020.
 Georgiou is now on site (mobilised in March 2024) for Stage 1 of the construction works.
 Byte Construct is constructing the Marine Rescue Whitfords/Marina Manager and Ocean Reef Sea Sports Club/RSL buildings, commenced in August 2024 and are anticipated to open in 2025.

 Works will take place across multiple stages, in response to market demand and community expectations.
 Internal works, which includes the breakwaters, were completed in early 2024.
 Stage 1 works commenced in March 2024 and include civil, marine, and landscaping.
 The construction of the new Ocean Reef Sea Sports Club/RSL and Marine Rescue Whitfords/Marina Manager facilities began in June 2024, with anticipated completion in 2025.
 Construction of the first stage of boat pens will take place in 2025/2026.
 The central parkland and family beach, along with Perth’s first coastal pool, will open in 2026.
 The completion of civil construction is anticipated to be in 2030.
-The full build-out of the marina will be 2036+.
+The full build-out of the marina will be 2036+. *Please note all dates are forecast estimates and subject to change.

 The southern breakwater spans approximately 1.2km in length and the northern breakwater 670m, both reaching a maximum height of 8m above sea level in some spots.